sahilsehwag/pluralsight-downloader-chrome-extension/README.md

 Hit the `a` key while watching the video on pluralsight and it'll be downloaded and organized in folder with appropriate file name!
 Subsequent videos in queue will automatically download after some seconds. **Note:** After pressing `a` don't interupt the course player, the extension will automatically play the next video and start the download and so on.

+## Known Issues

+* **Not Fixed** When you open a course from the main page, the download will not work because of the URL.
+This will be fixed in next version(in few days).
+For now to fix it click the video again, and now `s` and `a` can be used.
+* **Fixed** In some courses(due to lack of author name on top), the filenames of download were not correct.
+Its been fixed, so take the latest code.

 ## Contributors